PapersOfMathieuNls/clever-commit/combined.md

 To build our database of code blocks that are related to defect-commits and fix-commits, we first need to identify the respective commits.
 Then, we extract the relevant blocks of code from the commits.

 **Extracting Commits:** misfire listens to bug (or issue) closing events happening on the project tracking system.
 Every time an issue is closed, misfire retrieves the commit that was used to fix the issue (the fix-commit) as well as the one that introduced the defect (the defect-commit).
 Retrieving fix-commits, however, is known to be a challenging task [@Wu2011].
 This is because the link between the project tracking system and the code version control system is not always explicit.
 In an ideal situation, developers would add a reference to the issue they work on inside the description of the commit.
 However, this good practice is not always followed.
-To make the link between fix-commits and their related issues, we turn to a modified version of the back-end of commit-guru [@Rosen2015].
+To make the link between fix-commits and their related issues we implemented the SZZ algorithm [@Kim2006c].
+In addition to the SZZ algorithm, we build a statistical model using the following code change metrics:
+- la: lines added
+- ld: lines deleted
+- nf: Number of modified files
+- ns: Number of modified subsystems
+- nd: number of modified directories
+- en: distriubtion of modified code across each file
+- lt: lines of code in each file (sum) before the commit
+- ndev: the number of developers that modifed the files in a commit
+- age: the average time interval between the last and current change
+- exp: number of changes made by author previously
+- rexp: experience weighted by age of files ( 1 / (n + 1))
+- sexp: changes made previous by author in same subsystem
+- loc: Total modified LOC across all files
+- nuc: number of unique changes to the files

+It already exists open-source implementation of such a system developed by Rosen _et al._  [@Rosen2015]

+ More specifically, we ported a Python version of the SZZ algorithm developed by Rosen _et al._  [@Rosen2015] in GoLang for performances and accuracy reasons.

+ we turn to a modified version of the back-end of commit-guru [@Rosen2015].
 Commit-guru is a tool, developed by Rosen _et al._  [@Rosen2015] to detect _risky commits_.
 In order to identify risky commits, Commit-guru builds a statistical model using change metrics (i.e.,  amount of lines added, amount of lines deleted, amount of files modified, etc.) from past commits known to have introduced defects in the past.

 Commit-guru's back-end has three major components: ingestion, analysis, and prediction.
 We reuse the ingestion and the analysis part for misfire.
 The ingestion component is responsible for ingesting (i.e., downloading) a given repository.
 Once the repository is entirely downloaded on a local server, each commit history is analysed.
 Commits are classified using the list of keywords proposed by Hindle *et al.* [@Hindle2008].
 Commit-guru implements the SZZ algorithm [@Kim2006c] to detect risky changes, where it performs the SCM blame/annotate function on all the modified lines of code for their corresponding files on the fix-commit's parents.
 This returns the commits that previously modified these lines of code and are flagged as the defect introducing commits (i.e., the defect-commits).
 Prior work showed that commit-guru is effective in identifying defect-commits and their corresponding fixing commits [@Kamei2013a] and the SZZ algorithm, used by commit-guru, is shown to be effective in detecting risky commits [@Kamei2013; @Rosen2015].
 Note that we could use a simpler and more established approach such as Relink [@Wu2011] to link the commits to their issues and re-implement the classification proposed by Hindle *et al.* [@Hindle2008] on top of it.
 However, commit-guru has the advantage of being open-source, making it possible to modify it to fit our needs by fine-tuning its performance.